 For the budget conscious person choosing a router that can be flashed with Tomato makes excellent sense.
 The leading budget friendly Tomato flashed router is the Netgear Nighthawk.

 Tomato routers have lots of distinct advantages, one of which they come with great QoS capabilities, for the ability to prioritize VoIP (voice) or troubleshoot sporadic issues, which will make for better quality calls.
 Additionally, Tomato firmware has features that only come with more expensive routers, many of which will make your small business better.
-Tomato firmware has the most effective and configurable QOS (Quality of Service) of any small business router available and has a web faced interface that can be readily understood by most users.
-It also has settings which can boost the wireless signal, making connectivity better, ways to limit access by date and times, and graphical statistical information about bandwidth use and QoS settings.
+Tomato firmware has the most effective and configurable QOS (Quality of Service) of any small business router available and has a web faced interface that can be easlily understood by most users.
+The graphical statistical information displays bandwidth use and that helps determine the best QoS settings.
+Furthermore it has built-in capabilities to boost the wireless signal improving connectivity.
+Settings also incorporate ways to limit Internet access by date and times.

 Netgear Nighthawk R7000 Router.